Kat Presley

 This beautiful, woven,

-not-quite-normal rhythm of ours.
+rhythm of ours.

 With laughter echoing